 We used the configuration and test processes described above to find the maximum Oracle TPM while measuring the server processor utilization when connected to the storage array using FC-NVMe.
 We ran the test again using FC-SCSI without making any other configuration changes between the two test runs.

-Using FC-NVMe achieved the maximum Oracle TPM—76% greater than that achieved using FC-SCSI.
+Using FC-NVMe achieved the maximum Oracle transaction per minute—76% greater than that achieved using FC-SCSI.

 The Oracle CPU efficiency better when using FC-NVMe and 103% better than FC-SCSI’s CPU efficiency.
 We used the Linux sar command to check CPU-related statistics. %sys is the percentage of time the processor needs for OS tasks.
 To calculate the CPU efficiency, we used TPM / sar %sys.